javier-marroquin/redgadgets/contact.md

 ---

 I would love to hear from you.
 Any query, any suggestion or feedback would be great!
-If you need a website, blog or portfolio site then please leave a message.

 <form id="contact-form" class="form-horizontal" action="https://getsimpleform.com/messages?form_api_token=b6d4be9b039b666b3311e1ddcbfb577c" method="POST" enctype="multipart/form-data">